Common surface features of Mars: Concentric crater fill

 Concentric crater fill, like lobate debris aprons and lineated valley fill, is believed to be ice-rich.
 Based on accurate topography measures of height at different points in these craters and calculations of how deep the craters should be based on their diameters, it is thought that the craters are 80% filled with mostly ice.
 That is, they hold hundreds of meters of material that probably consists of ice with a few tens of meters of surface debris.
 The ice accumulated in the crater from snowfall in previous climates.
 Recent modeling suggests that concentric crater fill develops over many cycles in which snow is deposited, then moves into the crater.
 Once inside the crater, shade and dust preserve the snow.
 The snow changes to ice.
 The many concentric lines are created by the many cycles of snow accumulation.
 Generally snow accumulates whenever the axial tilt reaches 35 degrees.

 Crater showing concentric crater fill, as seen by CTX (on Mars Reconnaissance Orbiter).
 Location is Phaethontis quadrangle.

 Close-up view of concentric crater fill, as seen by HiRISE under HiWish program Note: this is an enlargement of previous image of a concentric crater.
 Location is Phaethontis quadrangle.

 Crater with concentric crater fill, as seen by CTX (on Mars Reconnaissance Orbiter).
 Location is Casius quadrangle.

 Well-developed hollows, as seen by HiRISE under the HiWish program.
 Location is the Casius quadrangle.
 Note: this is an enlargement of the previous image that was taken by CTX.

 Mesas

+Mesas are common on the Earth and on Mars.
+They represent landscapes that covered a wide area.
+They are what is left after erosion has taken away most of the material.
+They have a "cap rock" on the top which keeps erosion from working on underlying layers.
+Monument Valley is a location on the Earth that people often visit to see these features.

 Wide view of Buttes and Mesas, as seen by HiRISE under HiWish program Location is Elysium quadrangle.

 Buttes and mesas, as seen by HiRISE under HiWish program Note: this is an enlargement of the previous image.

 Mesas, as seen by HiRISE under HiWish program Note: this is an enlargement of a previous image.

 Layers in mesa, as seen by HiRISE under HiWish program Location is Mare Acidalium quadrangle.